 Know Your Triggers

 Most perimenopausal women suffer from hot flashes and night sweats.
 Although the precise reason behind them isn’t known, they are associated with low estrogen levels in the body and a hyperactive hypothalamus.
 Hypothalamus is the part of the brain that is responsible for regulating the body’s temperature.
 Although the onset of hot flashes is sudden most of the time, it helps to notice what triggers it in your body.
-Sometimes, spicy foods, caffeine or alcohol can trigger
+Sometimes, spicy foods, caffeine or alcohol can trigger their onset.

 Sometimes high levels of cholesterol are responsible for bringing them on.
 Adding foods like oats and salmon to your diet may help in keeping your cholesterol levels low and prevent hot flashes.